 What is Website Typography?

 Typography is the art and technique of arranging and designing text in a visually appealing and readable manner.
-It involves choosing fonts, setting the right size, adjusting spacing, and arranging text to make it clear and get a message across effectively.
+It involves choosing fonts, setting the right size, adjusting spacing, and arranging headings or body text to ensure clarity and effectively convey a message.

 Importance of Typography in Web Design